thevedantgarg/ManageSoft/README.txt

 ---------------------------------------------
 System Requirements:
 ---------------------------------------------
-- Operating System:
+- Operating System: Any
-- Web Browser:
+- Web Browser: Any
 - Other:

 ---------------------------------------------
 Installation Instructions:
 ---------------------------------------------
 1. Download and unzip the file on your machine.

-2. Open blah blah blah blah
+2. Open the